https://invisible-island.net/ncurses/man/

 NCURSES_NO_PADDING

-Most of the terminal descriptions in the terminfo database are written
+Most terminal type descriptions in the terminfo database detail

-Terminal emulators can duplicate all of the important aspects of a
+programs can duplicate all of the important features of a hardware

 hardware terminal is interfaced into a terminal concentrator (which

-delay times embedded.
-You may wish to use these descriptions, but not
+in capabilities.
+You may wish to use these terminal descriptions

 NCURSES_NO_SETBUF

-purposes, both of ncurses and certain applications, this feature was
+ncurses and of certain applications, this feature was made optional.

-other signals more robust.
-One drawback is that certain
+robust.
+A drawback is that certain unconventional programs mixed

 NCURSES_NO_UTF8_ACS

-Specifically, when running in a UTF-8 locale, the Linux console
+compatibility.
+Specifically, when running in a UTF-8 locale, the Linux

-As an alternative to the environment variable, ncurses checks for an
+As an alternative to use of this variable, ncurses checks for an

 # linux console, if patched to provide working